florianmarkusse/IEEE2021BenchmarkingBot/README.md

 Now you have the required modules installed to perform either mining or analysis:

 To **mine**: `python -m src.miner`.
 Note that you will mine more recent data as well which is not included in the collected data that was used to perform the analysis.
+Furthermore, you need to create a file named "token.txt" to the root of this directory, i.e. (IEEE2021\\token.txt), that contains your GitHub API token.

 To **analyse**: `python -m src.analyzer`